Rapid Risk Assessment: The risk of Zika virus to Canadians (third update)

 Human-to-human transmission of ZIKV can occur through several routes, including sexuallyReference 11 and via contaminated bloodReference 7.
 Individual Canadians who do not travel to areas of ongoing ZIKV outbreaks could be exposed to ZIKV in Canada via these routes.

-Because ZIKV does not persist for long in the blood (typically 3-5 days following symptom onset)Reference 35 Reference 36, there is a narrow window for blood-based transmission.
-In general, almost all individuals should clear infection from their blood within 21 days (combining 12 days for incubation and an additional 9 days for blood viremia; personal communication, Dr. Scott Weaver, 24 January 2016).
-Given that Canadian blood safety agencies have enacted a 21-day donor deferral period following travel to ZIKV outbreak countries, the likelihood of transmission via this route is assessed as Very Low (with high confidence).
+Because ZIKV does not persist for long in the blood (typically 3-5 days following symptom onset)Reference 29 Reference 30, there is a narrow window for blood-based transmission.
+Given that Canadian blood safety agencies have enacted a 21-day donor deferral period following travel to ZIKV outbreak countries, the likelihood of transmission via this route is negligible (Very Low Likelihood with high confidence).

 Likelihood of local transmission in Canada

-Ae. albopictus occurs in the United States, including the southern parts of some Eastern and upper Midwest states that border Canada.
-The likelihood that this species will become established in any area of Canada under current climatic conditions is considered Low (medium confidenceReference c).
+A potential secondary vector, Ae. albopictus, occurs in the United States, including the southern parts of some Eastern and upper Midwest states that border Canada.
+The likelihood that this species will become established in any area of Canada under current climatic conditions is considered Low (medium confidenceReference e).
 This assessment is based on recent work Reference 23 Reference 39 Reference 40 that estimated the current probability of this species occurring in most of Canada as at, or approaching, zero.
-However, one study did report that small areas in southern Ontario, southern Nova Scotia, as well as southern coastal British Columbia had low to moderate climatic suitability for this speciesReference 40.
+One study did report that small areas in southern Ontario, southern Nova Scotia, as well as southern coastal British Columbia had low to moderate climatic suitability for this speciesReference 40.
+Additionally, a recent report from the National Public Health Institute of Quebec reached a similar conclusion, identifying a low probability of potential establishment of Ae. albopictus in Southern Quebec under some future scenarios .

-Self-sustaining populations of the mosquitoes associated with the current ZIKV outbreak are not thought to occur in Canada.
-Based on the assumption of absence of Ae. aegypti, or absence of Ae. albopictus from all but a very few limited locations in Canada, there is Very Low likelihood (with high confidence) of epidemic spread and subsequent endemic establishment of ZIKV in Canada.
+In summary, self-sustaining populations of the mosquitoes associated with the current ZIKV outbreak are not thought to occur in Canada.
+Based on this assumption, (the absence of Ae. aegypti or absence of Ae. albopictus from all but a very few limited locations in Canada), there is Very Low likelihood (with high confidence) of epidemic spread and subsequent endemic establishment of ZIKV in Canada.

 It is not known if mosquitoes that occur in Canada are capable of transmitting ZIKV nor, if they are, whether they could do so in their natural environment.
 However, the absence of reports of autochthonous transmission of ZIKV or other arboviruses associated with warm climates (e.g., dengue viruses, chikungunya virus) in Canada or similar climatic regions suggests that, even if native species could transmit ZIKV, they are very unlikely to support anything other than sporadic transmission (Very Low likelihood, high confidence).